minierparedes/minierpardes-portfolio-blog/src/pages/portfolio/project-1.md

 # Website/ deployment

 The website will be deployed and hosted in Heroku.
 Heroku Postgres is a managed SQL database service provided directly by Heroku.

+# Tech stack

+This is a full stack website using the following tech stack:

+JavaScript, HTML/CSS, React.js for frontend and form validation Node.js and Express.js server side
+PostgreSQL database
+The project is on going and is being updated constantly.